 FOLLOW UP ACTION.
 Effective follow-up requires constant attention; collectors will closely monitor accounts to verify that payments are made as promised.

 WORK-OUT PLANS.
-Occasionally it is in the best interest of the Credit Union to work out special arrangements with troubled borrowers, including extensions, modifications, and refinancing.
-Work-out plans require Credit Committee approval.
+Occasionally, it is in the best interest of the Credit Union to work out special arrangements with troubled borrowers, including extensions, modifications, and refinancing.
+The Credit Union will follow its policy on loan workouts [Loan Workouts, Modifications, and Nonaccrual Standards – Policy 3165].

-REPOSSESSION, FORECLOSURE OR ABANDONMENT.
+REPOSSESSION, FORECLOSURE, OR ABANDONMENT.
 Collectors will give members reasonable opportunities to cure deficiencies before recommending repossession.
 The collector has two choices when collection efforts fail: taking and selling collateral or abandoning the collateral and suing the debtor for a monetary judgment.
 Sometimes the collector can do both.
-For example, in the case of a loan secured by an automobile, the collector can repossess the automobile, sell it at a private or public sale, and then sue for the deficiency.
-The Credit Union will also consider and comply with the Servicemembers Civil Relief Act and Military Lending Act, when applicable (See Policy 7213).
+For example, in the case of a loan secured by an automobile, the collector can repossess the automobile, sell it in compliance with state law, which is typically in a commercially reasonable manner, and then sue for the deficiency.

 Repossession.
 Voluntary surrenders may be handled by the collection staff with management's approval.
-Involuntary repossessions require CEO approval and must be executed by reputable agencies who are willing and able to proceed in a professional and cost-effective manner.
+Involuntary repossessions must be executed by reputable agencies who are willing and able to proceed in a professional, peaceful and cost-effective manner.
 All agencies must be bonded, licensed, and insured in the event of damage or liability resulting from agency action.
-Repossession procedures shall adhere to accepted financial institution practices, including appropriate notice, inspection, and resale.
+Repossession procedures shall adhere to the federal framework provided by the Uniform Commercial Code (UCC) and state repossession laws.

 Items to Consider Before Repossessing Collateral.
 Prior to repossessing collateral, the Credit Union will ensure the following: